-When we think “Calgary”, we think Stampede, Banff, the Flames, more Stampede… We don’t always have in mind that it’s a photographable city.
+When we think “Calgary”, we think Stampede, Banff, the Flames, more Stampede… We don’t always have in mind that it’s quite the photogenic city.
 But in recent years, architects and artists from around the world have placed Calgary on the map and turned it into one of the most photo worthy cities in all of Canada.
 Whether you’re looking for iconic architectural landmarks to snap photos of, sunsets over skylines, or rustic locations for a fashion shoot, Calgary has the perfect backdrop for whatever your photography vision is.

 Looking for a place to stay in Calgary?
 The Hyatt Regency has it all when it comes down to location, amenities, price, views and is itself a historical icon.
 Check out everything you need to know about the Hyatt here!